james-agbotta/Proxima_Java/README.md

 # Proxima_Java
- UWS Algorithms and collections Coursework
+ Coursework for Algorithms and collections